 - Inadequate rest

-To soothe sore feet after a long shift, it's important to address these factors first and take the necessary precautions to prevent leg and foot pain after standing.
+To soothe sore feet after a long shift, it's important to address these factors first and take the necessary precautions to prevent leg and foot pain after standing all day.

 1. Wear Compression Socks